 Fatwa: Did you see this:

 It was some information for you not actually on the subject to which I was replying.
 Plus it was a daunting wall of text so you may have missed it.

 But Harper and I wanted you to know about some software you might like and make use of.

-Hello, Friends, I got to see some of Gentle Mac’s beautiful machine work when he came up to visit us in Portland several years ago.
+I got to see some of Gentle Mac’s beautiful machine work when he came up to visit us in Portland several years ago.
 One of the more endearing things I’ve ever been privileged to watch was how Mac’s Little Mouse lifted each piece out of the case and gently patted it as she set it onto the table.
 Then she quietly beamed at him as he told us about them before she carefully wrapped each piece again before putting it away.
 She was so proud of his work and so smitten with the man.
-She’s a lovely woman… Read more »
+She’s a lovely woman and so in love…

 It was such a pleasure to meet you both, my gentle friend.